The Ultimate Sourdough Roundup: Use It All, Bake It All

 - Batch recipes: Collect discard for a week in the fridge, then bake a big batch of pancakes or crackers.

 - Freeze it: Store discard in ice cube trays or containers for later use.
+Drop it into soups and stews to thicken.

 - Label & rotate: Mark containers with dates to use the freshest discard first.